-MATH 55 Geometry
+MATH 55 Geometry 4 hours lecture

 Prerequisite: A minimum grade of 'C' in either MATH 50 or MATH 50B or eligibility determined through the math placement process

 Fundamentals of plane geometry and selected topics from solid geometry developed by both inductive and deductive processes.
 Especially recommended for prospective teachers and/or students who will be taking Trigonometry.